Legal Malpractice Attorneys In Orange County, California

 Confronting Negligent Attorneys

 The firm’s wins include a $9 million settlement after winning a jury trial, a $2.1 million settlement after presenting an opening statement to a jury, and a $1.8 million binding arbitration award.
+Klein & Wilson has recovered almost $40 million in legal malpractice cases.

 Refusing to Accept Professional Incompetency